TamLucas/TamLucas/README.md

 I'm a Computer Science student from Houston-TX 🤠

 - 👩🏼‍🎓 I’m currently taking the classes: Object Oriented Programming and Design (C#), Structure of Programming Languages and Operating Systems.
-- 💞️ I’m looking to collaborate on begginer friendly, fun projects on C#.
+- 💞️ I’m looking to collaborate on begginer friendly, fun projects on C# or Python.
 - 📫 How to reach me: tamlucas@gmail.com